Dynamite Shrimp (PF Chang’s Inspired)

 Dip the shrimp into the now wet batter, coat each shrimp very well, and fry until golden brown.

-When the shrimp is cooked, usually in 3 to 5 minutes.
+When the shrimp, coated fully, is cooked, usually in 3 to 5 minutes, it comes out perfectly crispy.

-Remove from the hot oil and allow to rest on a pan lined with paper towels.
+Remove from the hot oil, and allow it to rest on a pan lined with paper towels.

 Allow excess oil to be soaked up by the paper towels.

-While they’re still hot, toss the dynamite sauce in a bowl with the cooked shrimp.
+While still hot, toss the dynamite sauce in a bowl with the cooked shrimp.

 Stir until the shrimp has a thick coating of the dynamite dressing sauce, serve immediately and enjoy!